CZ-NIC/mininterface/docs/Overview.md

     """ A dummy number """
     my_boolean: bool = True
     """ A dummy boolean """
+    my_conditional_number: int | None = None
+    """ A number that can be null if left empty """
     my_path: Path = Path("/tmp")
     """ A dummy path """